What are homeowners insurance exclusions?

 Whether or not homeowners insurance will pay for a condemned house depends on what caused it to become condemned.
 If the cause is a covered peril, like a fire, then the insurer would pay to rebuild the home.
 However, if the issue is due to an excluded peril, like an earthquake or neglect, then the insurer might not pay anything.

-Some homeowners insurance policies have exclusions for certain dog breeds.
-If you have an excluded dog breed, then issues like dog bites causing injury to visitors might not be covered by your insurance.
+Some homeowners insurance policies exclude certain dog breeds.
+If your dog breed is excluded, issues like dog bites that cause injury to visitors might not be covered by your insurance.